 We rent the majority of our dwellings to our partners, organisations and municipalities.
 They then sublet the apartments out to those who are most in need of housing.

 The Y-Foundation rents out only some of the apartments directly to tenants.
-These apartments are called Y-Kodit (Y-Homes).
+These apartments are mainly in the Helsinki region.
+The apartments are called Y-Kodit (Y-Homes).

-Homes are offered primarily to those with a homeless background, to those who have lost their credit rating, or to those who have otherwise become displaced from the rental housing market.
+Y-Kodit are offered primarily to those with a homeless background, or to those who have lost their credit rating, or to those who have otherwise become displaced from the rental housing market.

 The application process can progress very quickly if a suitable apartment becomes free at the right time.
-Unfortunately we are unable to promise accommodation to every applicant as there is often far more demand for apartments than there is supply.
+Unfortunately we are unable to promise accommodation to every applicant.
+There is often far more demand for apartments than there is supply.

 Affordable M2-Kodit offers homes from cities

 The tenant selection is based on social relevance and financial need.
-These are evaluated based on the applicant household’s need for a flat, their assets and income.
+These are evaluated based on the applicant household’s need for a flat and their assets.

-The Finnish Government has confirmed more specific tenant selection criteria, which are used when selecting tenants.
+The Finnish Government has confirmed more specific tenant selection criteria, which is used when selecting tenants.
 The criteria is made by ARA, The Housing Finance and Development Centre in Finland.